MiDataInt/mdi/README.md

 ## Run the MDI web server

-If desired, run the Stage 2 apps web server as follows:
+Run the Stage 2 apps web server as follows - in a few seconds a web browser will open and you will be ready to load your data and run an associated app.

 ```bash
 mdi run --help
 mdi run
 ```

-In a few seconds a web browser will open and you will be ready to load your data and run an associated app.